tejeshvanapalli/Mortagage_Calculator/ReadMe.md

 ## Overview

 This is a web-based application for managing customer data, designed for financial or loan-related record-keeping.
-The application provides a user-friendly interface to input, validate, and export customer data, with a backend server to store data in an Excel file (`CustomerData.xlsx`).
+The application provides a user-friendly interface to Input, Validate, and Export customer data, with a backend server to store data in an Excel file (`CustomerData.xlsx`).
 Key features include data text file as input, Field Separated Input Data, Key:Value , Validation, Loan Calculation Overview, Excel export, and recent file management.

 ## Features